Meet Our Horses

 Okie

-Okie is the newest member of our team, however, he comes with a lot of experience.
-Okie worked in the Therapeutic Riding and Wounded Warrior programs, as well as our equine-assisted therapeutic program.
-He is a sweet guy and a welcome addition to the family.
+Okie is the oldest member of our team and comes with a lot of experience.
+He worked in the Therapeutic Riding and Wounded Warrior programs, as well as our equine-assisted therapeutic program back in Washington DC before coming here to Murrysville.
+He is a sweet guy and gentle natured.

 Joey